-- 3. If the whole part of the figure obtained under the procedure established by paragraph 2 of this article is less than one, the priority right to appoint one CEC member shall be granted to such parties based on the sequence of the numbers of votes received by them.
-To exercise this right, when needed, the parties that have been granted the right to appoint CEC members under paragraph 2 of this article shall be deprived, according to the sequence of the number of votes received, of the right to appoint one CEC member, provided that they retain at least one seat in the CEC (if the number of parties that have been granted the right to appoint CEC members under paragraph 2 of this article is 6 or more than 6, any other parties defined in this paragraph shall not appoint a CEC member). - 4.
+- 3. If less than 6 members of the CEC are appointed according to the procedure determined by paragraph 2 of this article, in order for the number of the CEC members to make 6, the right to appoint a CEC member shall be granted, based on the sequence of the best results, to the parties determined by paragraph 1 of this article which were not able to appoint a CEC member under paragraph 2 of this article.
+If a party fails to appoint a CEC member(s) within 7 days after the emergence of such right, the right shall be granted to the parties determined by paragraph 2 of this article successively. - 4.
 If the number of parties defined in paragraph 2 of this article is more than 6, at the time of appointing a CEC member, the priority shall be given to a party that has received more votes in the elections.
 The priority at the time of appointing a CEC member shall be given to a party that stands before other parties in the list of members of electoral blocs. - [4.
 If the number of parties defined in paragraph 2 of this article is more than 6, at the time of appointing a CEC member, the priority shall be given to a party that has received more votes in the elections.
-(Shall become effective upon recognition of the authority of the Parliament of Georgia elected in the next Parliamentary Elections of Georgia)] - 5.
-If, under the procedure established by this article, the number of CEC members still did not make 6, the right to appoint a CEC member to make its number 6 shall be granted to the parties defined in paragraph 2 of this article according to the sequence of votes.
-If a party fails to appoint a CEC member (members) within 7 days after the right was granted, this right shall be gained in sequence by the parties defined in paragraph 2 of this article. - 6.
+(Shall become effective from 1 January 2024)] - 5.
+If, under the procedure established by this article, the number of CEC members still did not make 6, the right to appoint a CEC member to make its number 6 shall be granted to the parties determined by paragraph 2 of this article according to the sequence o the best results. - 6.
 A party may withdraw the CEC member appointed by it.
 No such withdrawal shall take place during the period from the day of calling elections to the day of summing up the final election results.
 A party may appoint a new CEC member within the above period only in the case of resignation or death of the appointed member.